Rippley777/obs-notes/Programming/Typescript & JS/React/Popular Tools.md

 - **Next.js or Gatsby**: These are frameworks built on top of React, providing additional features and capabilities such as server-side rendering, static site generation, and routing to simplify React application development.

 - **Storybook**: A tool for developing UI components in isolation for React applications, Storybook allows developers to showcase UI components and their variations in a separate environment, making development and testing easier.
+- **Firebase**: A platform by Google that provides various services such as authentication, database, and hosting, which can be easily integrated into React applications.
 ## Charts

 ### **Chart.js**